Kejsan/kejsancoku.com/README.md

 > [!IMPORTANT]
 > For a detailed guide on setting up the environment variables and ensuring your GitHub email is configured correctly for admin access, please see the [Admin Section Setup Guide](./ADMIN_GUIDE.md).

+## Database migrations

+Netlify builds run with the `NETLIFY=true` environment variable, so the automated build pipeline skips `prisma migrate deploy`.
+Apply migrations from CI or manually before triggering a Netlify deploy to ensure the production database schema matches the application.